talbii/macro.h/README.md

 - To include **all** of the macros (note: there are a lot of macros and you will probably experience a lot of global names taken), include `macro.h`.

-- Otherwise, search for the macros needed and import those files instead.
+- Otherwise, search for the macros needed and include those files instead.